These TRCN questions on Safeguarding are all from its sub-topics in the TRCN EXAM SYLLABUS.

 C. Ignore the situation because incidents have not yet occurred

-D. Report the concern and suggest improving lighting and supervision
+D. Report concern and suggest improvements

 SEE ANSWER ✅